hasib32/payment/readme.md

 # [Open Medical Payment Data Application](https://openpaymentsdata-origin.cms.gov/)

 ### Dev server with Laravel Homestaed
 I have used Laravel Homestead for local development.
-Follow the Follow the [Installation Guide](https://laravel.com/docs/5.4/homestead#installation-and-setup) to install Homestead.
+Follow the [Installation Guide](https://laravel.com/docs/5.4/homestead#installation-and-setup) to install Homestead.

 ### Install MonogoDB
 Homestead does not come with MongoDB.
 I have used this script to install [MongoDB.](https://github.com/zakhttp/Mongostead7)